Nico-Mayer/go-api/README.md

 # Go REST Api

 > This is a simple REST API written in Go that follows the Model View Controller (MVC) pattern.
 The
-> API utilizes only the Go standard library.
+> API utilizes only the Go standard library, no third-party dependencies.

 ## Getting Started